• Skip to primary navigation

 2. Right-click on the File/Folder and select Scan with Microsoft Defender option.

-Right Click to Scan With Microsoft Defender
+Scan File/Folder With Microsoft Defender

 3. On Windows Security screen, you will be able to see the results of malware scan.